 Leica M10 vs Sony A9

 The Leica M10 (Typ 3656) and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in January 2017 and April 2017.
-The M10 is a rangefinder-style mirrorless, while the A9 is a mirrorless interchangeable lens camera.
+The M10 is a rangefinder-focusing mirrorless, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.